Buchans: Buchans mines

-The original 1905 Buchans discovery made by Matty Mitchell was only the first in a series of discoveries that would lead to 57 years of continuous mining later during the life of the down.
+The original 1905 Buchans discovery made by Matty Mitchell was only the first in a series of discoveries that would lead to 57 years of continuous mining later during the life of the town.
 "Old Buchans" as that mine was called, only produced a small percentage of the ore at Buchans - 217,135 tons.
 It was mined from 1943 to 1956 [Asarco accessed this orebody not through the original 1906-1911 shaft but connected to the mine primarily via 1 level in Oriental] and again in 1977 and 1978 [1977-78 - open pit/surface].
 Besides Old Buchans, four major mines operated at different times between 1927 and 1984 - Lucky Strike Mine, Oriental, Rothermere, and MacLeans.

 Lucky Strike

 Lucky Strike orebody, named because it was discovered after a chance change of plans in exploration, was discovered on July 14, 1926.
 This mine, with its iconic 100 ft headframe overlooking the town; would produce ore from 1928 to 1958 and again from 1972 to 1979.
 In that time, 6,253,660 tons of ore were produced at Lucky Strike.
 As with all underground mines at Buchans, its nowmal underground "levels" were approximately 200 ft apart from one another and included elaborate workings for an office, explosives magazine, lunch room, and other functional areas.
 Lucky strike mine shaft extends 714 ft underground.